MINA100 Energy, Environment and Natural Resources

 Read at lest one "popular" book on cosmology, ecosystem, environmental issues or evolution.
 Examples: J Diamond (Guns Germs and Steel, or Collapse), Tim Flannery (Here on earth), James Lovelock (Revenge of Gaia, or another), Markus Lindholm (Evolusjon, naturens kulturhistorie)

 August block: Excursion, development of the first draft for a term paper, presentation of the draft in plenum.
 Autumn parallell: Submission (and oral presentation)of termpaper in the middle of the semester with opportunity for revision before the end of the semester.
-Participation at seminars including introductory lectures and subsequent group presentations of selected articles.

 Written exam (2 hours) counts 75%, the written term-paper counts 25%.
 Both parts of the exam has to be passed.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)